Jesperpaulsen/polyglot/README.md

 ![dashboard](images/dashboard.png)

 ## How to install
-At the moment the program has only be tested on Mac, but Linux and Windows will be tested and supported soon.
+At the moment the program has only be tested on Mac and Windows, but Linux will be tested and supported soon.
 The latest release can be downloaded from [here](https://github.com/Jesperpaulsen/polyglot/releases).

 ## How to use